-Jesus returned to the Jordan River, where John had been baptising, and stayed there through January and February.
-Large crowds came to hear him and believed in him.52 Jesus continued to heal people, including ten lepers who discovered their healing as they obeyed in faith and went to report to the priests.
-One of them, a Samaritan, gratefully returned to thank Jesus.
+So Jesus withdrew to the hills around Ephraim.
+He continued to heal people, including ten lepers at the Samaritan border, who discovered their healing as they obeyed in faith and went to report to the priests.
+Only one of them, a Samaritan, gratefully returned to thank Jesus.

-Later, Jesus journeyed to Jericho by the southern Jordan River where he healed many including blind Bartimaeus, and he ate with the despised tax collector Zacchaeus.
+Later, Jesus journeyed to Jericho where he healed many including blind Bartimaeus, and he ate with the despised tax collector Zacchaeus.
 Crowds grew as he continued up the ranges toward Jerusalem.
 The crowds that followed Jesus expected that God's kingdom would come immediately through him.53 It did, but not as they expected.

-When they reached Bethany on the southern slopes of the Mount of Olives just east of Jerusalem, Jesus raised Lazarus from death, and stayed with him and his sisters Martha and Mary.
+When Jesus and his disciples reached Bethany on the southern slopes of the Mount of Olives just east of Jerusalem, they often stayed there with Lazarus and his sisters Martha and Mary.
 The curious, adoring crowds continued to grow, wanting to see both Jesus and Lazarus.
-From there Jesus walked the mile into Jerusalem during his final week, often returning to Bethany at night.
+From there Jesus walked the mile into Jerusalem during his final week, usually returning to Bethany at night.